Personnel Policy Terms

 job.
 A collection of positions that have similar major duties and responsibilities.

 occupational unit.
-The list of units is maintained by University Human Resources for the purpose of administering various personnel policies related to seniority.
+The list of units is maintained by IU Human Resources for the purpose of administering various personnel policies related to seniority.
 See list of Occupational Units.

 pay grade.
 The letter assignment that designates a pay range within the salary structure.